alibaba/arthas/site/docs/en/doc/trace.md

 |               #cost | time cost                                                                                              |
 |         `[m <arg>]` | Specify the max number of matched Classes, the default value is 50.
 Long format is `[maxMatch <arg>]`. |

-There's one thing worthy noting here is observation expression.
-The observation expression supports OGNL grammar, for example, you can come up a expression like this `"{params,returnObj}"`.
+There's one thing worthy noting here is `condition expression`.
+The `condition expression` supports OGNL grammar, for example, you can come up a expression like this `"params[0]<0"`.
 All OGNL expressions are supported as long as they are legal to the grammar.

-Thanks for `advice`'s data structure, it is possible to observe from varieties of different angles.
-Inside `advice` parameter, all necessary information for notification can be found.

 Pls. refer to [core parameters in expression](advice-class.md) for more details.